rojasmart/kanban-task-management-web-app/README.md

 - MongoDB
 - React-beautiful-dnd
 - Vite
+-
 This project features a Kanban app where I practiced authentication flow with a NoSQL database (MongoDB) and GraphQL, orchestrated with Apollo.
-I worked on both the front-end and back-end, gaining a deep understanding of data structures and server-side logic to manage tasks efficiently.
+I worked on both the front-end and back-end, gaining a deep understanding of data structures and server-side logic.
+Additionally, I deployed the app using Render, learning how to deploy both the frontend and backend.
+Tailwind CSS was used for styling, and I focused on structuring the project architecture for scalability and maintainability.